Street Furniture Permits and Pavement Licences

 Download and complete the Street Furniture Permit Application Form (PDF, 120KB)

-Submit your Street Furniture permit application to us by:
+Submit your completed Street Furniture permit:

 • email: licensing@iow.gov.uk.
 Payment can be taken over the phone via debit/credit card